Upcoming and current exhibitions

 Hypercreatures: Future Mythologies, Max Ernst Museum, Bruehl, 22 March – 5 October 2025.

-Upcoming solo shows and performances:
+Upcoming solo shows and installations:

-Shadowscapes: Turner and Quantum, Orlean House Gallery, London, Sept 2025 – March 2026.
+Shadowscapes: Turner and Quantum, Orlean House Gallery, London, opens 9 Oct and runs to March 2026.

 Eat My Multiverse, Museum of Moving Image, New York City, 11 April 2025.